thunderbird89/esf/stories/story-knock-knock.md

 The statuette gleamed in the quiet of the living room, a testament to courage and sacrifice.
 A reminder that some things were worth dying for, even if the world could never know the full story.

 And somewhere, far beyond Earth's atmosphere, past the Moon, past Mars, out near Jupiter where the debris field still drifted through the void, the battle site remained.
 A memorial of its own kind.
 Where Federation and Earth forces had fought together against impossible odds.
+Where an alien empire knocked on the door to Earth, and found more than they bargained for.

 Where humanity had proven it belonged in the galaxy.